scikit-hep/pylhe/paper/paper.md

 # Summary

-It allows for a simple exchange of generated events between different generators and analysis programs.

 Historically, one of the first standards for event representation in high-energy physics was the HEPEVT common block [@Boos:2001cv], which provided a Fortran-based structure for storing event information.
 As the complexity of simulations increased, the need for a more flexible and extensible format led to the development of the Les Houches Event File (LHEF) format [@Alwall:2006yp].
 LHEF introduced an XML-like structure that allowed for better organization of event data and facilitated interoperability between different Monte Carlo event generators.